lgov/MockHTTPinC/docs/apidocs.md

 These are options that can be used with both HTTP/HTTPS server and proxy:

 * `WithID(name)`: optional, give the server a name.
 Default server name is "server", default proxy name is "proxy".
-The server ID is not used at this time, but may be in the future when we'll support starting
+The server ID is not used at this time, but may be in the future when we'll support starting multiple servers per session.

 * `WithPort(portnr)`: starts up the server on this port.
 If the port is not available, the server will increase the port number until it finds one that's available.
-Default port for a server is 30080, for a proxy it's 38080.
+Default port for a server is 30080, for a proxy its 38080.

 * `WithMaxKeepAliveRequests(max)`: Defines the maxinum number of requests the server will receive on one TCP connection before it closes the connection.
 The mock server will set the Connection: close header on the last response.
 Default is 0: unlimited.